Introduction: The Changing Landscape of Training

 Time to Mastery: 6–9 months with hands-on design projects

 Pro Tip: Design a learning journey as a story arc—beginning, conflict, climax, and resolution.
-This narrative structure enhances engagement and retention, making the learning experience feel purposeful and personal.** Design a learning journey as a story arc—beginning, conflict, climax, and resolution.
+This narrative structure enhances engagement and retention, making the learning experience feel purposeful and personal.

-9. Data Driven Training Evaluation
+9. Data-Driven Training Evaluation

 What is Data-Driven Training Evaluation?